 - Irregular heartbeats

 Heart failure (also termed congestive heart failure) means the pumping action of the heart cannot meet the body's demand for blood; it does not mean that the heart fails to pump - it does mean a failure in an aspect of the heart's ability to complete an otherwise normal function.
 The symptoms and signs are almost identical to those seen with cardiomyopathy.
+Most cases of heart failure are chronic, long-term heart failure.

 A congenital heart defect is a defect in the development of the heart as an organ that is usually first noticed at birth although some are not found until adulthood.
 There are many types of congenital heart defects and a few need no treatment, but others may need surgical repair.
 The American Heart Association lists at least 18 distinct types of congenital heart defects - many of them have additional anatomical variations.